manos-dotfiles/nvim/readme.md

 You traverse through autocompletions with Control+[p/n]

 ## To Do
+- make file tree explorer on alpha open to the directory of your chosing
 - Extend Keybinds for all plugins
 - Add snipets for latex
 - Search Telescope